How to Make Perfect Kolaczkis

 Ingredients

-• 1 block full fat cream cheese room temperature
+- 1 cup full fat cream cheese room temperature

 Instructions

-• Cream together cream cheese and butter with vanilla using a paddle attachment.
+- Whip together cream cheese and butter with vanilla using a paddle attachment until light and fluffy, about 4 minutes.

-• Sift together flour and salt.
-Incorporate into the creamed mixture.
+- Sift together flour and salt.
+Fold into the creamed mixture.
 You may need to finish the work with your hand, as this is a thick dough.

-• Flour your work surface, and roll out your dough to ⅛ inch thick.
-You'll want it nearly transparent.
+- Flour your work surface, and roll out your dough to slightly less than ⅛ inch thick.
+You'll want it nearly transparent or about the thickness of a birthday card in an envelope.

-• Use a 3-in. round biscuit cutter to cut out as many circles of dough as you can.
+- Use a 3-inch round biscuit cutter to cut out as many circles of dough as you can.
 Collect scraps of dough, reform, roll out, and repeat until you've used up all of the dough.

 Sharing is caring!